eQosys/Qrawlr/docs/README.md

 #### Omit match

-When the omit match modifier is used, the matched string will not be added to the parse tree.
+When the omit match modifier is used, the matched item will not be added to the parse tree.

 >Syntax:
 >```qrawlr